AbidaMemon/CURD_Application-Java/README.md

 - `controller` folder: add `EmployeeController.java`

 Then, go to the `resources/application.properties` file and add the MySQL connection details.
 Finally, go to the `templates` folder and add your HTML files.

-# Description

-This is a CRUD (Create, Read, Update, Delete) application built with Spring Boot and Java.
-The application allows you to manage employee records, including their ID, first name, last name, email, department, and salary.

 # Features